 To prevent these problems, it’s important to provide your dragon with a well-balanced diet, a clean and spacious enclosure, and plenty of opportunities to bask in the sun.

-Female bearded dragons are usually larger than males.
+Male bearded dragons are usually larger than females.

-There isn’t much difference between male and female bearded dragons when it comes to personality.
-However, some people believe that females are usually more docile and easy-going than males.
+There isn’t much difference between male and female bearded dragons regarding personality.
+However, some believe females are usually more docile and easy-going than males.

 Bearded dragons are unique and interesting pets that can make great companions.
 If you’re thinking about getting one, do your research and learn everything you can about them beforehand.